monicacrespo/bootcamp-devops-student-github-actions/README.md

 ### Run the workflow
 We can use both our hangman-front and hangman-api together to run our end-to-end tests.
 1. Build and push a Docker image of the hangman-api to Docker Hub registry.
 To do so, run manually the `Exercise 2 - Docker build and push` selecting hangman-api as a working directory.
-2. Run manually the `Exercise 3 - Run e2e tests`.
+2. Run manually the `Exercise 3 - Run e2e tests` named `e2e-hangman-front.yaml`.

 ![e2e](./images/hangman-front-actions-tab-e2e.JPG)